Almond Sugar Cookies

 You can typically find meringue powder in craft stores in the baking/specialty cake aisle, baking stores, or online.

-Unless you’re making a lot of cookies (on a regular basis) I wouldn’t buy a huge container as it will just sit around for a year waiting to be used again.
+Unless you’re making a lot of cookies (regularly), I wouldn’t buy a huge container as it will just sit around for a year waiting to be used again.

 How do I use royal icing?

-You can add royal icing to squeeze bottles or into piping bags with different-sized tips.
+You can add royal icing to squeeze bottles or piping bags with different-sized tips.

-I think squeeze bottles are the easiest option BUT you need to make sure the squeeze holes are large enough to work but not so large the icing just pours out of them.
+Squeeze bottles are the easiest option, but you must ensure the squeeze holes are large enough to work.
+However, the icing pours out of them if they are too large—test before assuming.

 A thicker icing (like used for the cookies with just the snowflake lines) is what you’ll need to border cookies or draw on lines.

-A thinner icing is what is used to fill in borders and “flood” the cookie.
+A thinner icing is used to fill in borders and “flood” the cookie.

 Can I use a different type of frosting?